kcmw3e/rirekisho/src/style.typ

   timeframe: emph,
   // Styles locations
   location: text,
+  // Styles a whole header of an element.
+Note that this styles on top of the
+  // element, timeframe, and location styles.
+  header: text,
 )

 // Create a new style using the default style as a basis for missing style